9 Activities and Exercises for a Brilliant Innovation Workshop

 How it works:

-4. Finally, get the group to share back and ask the rest of the participants to build on the journey.
+• After mapping, have each group present their journey, and invite the rest of the participants to build on it.

 How to end your innovation workshop on a high note